pascal111-fra/examples/README.md

 OOP Example 2.rar: is same like OOP Example 1.rar but with more developing in the way of making same tasks of OOP Example 1.rar to be more ideal.

+Example 3.rar: is just small simulation for representing the action of shuffling some cards and picking the most above card.
+The inappropriate feature here is the usage of enumerated data type as a data not as a data type.